Living in Sevenoaks

 Transport links analysis

-Sevenoaks has good public transport links, with regular services connecting the area to major employment centres and neighbouring towns.
+Sevenoaks has limited public transport options.
+Most residents rely on a car for daily commuting and errands.
 The nearest railway station is Sevenoaks, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-The good transport connectivity in Sevenoaks provides solid support for property values.
+Planned transport improvements could be a catalyst for future price growth in Sevenoaks.

 Living in Sevenoaks — lifestyle and amenities

-Sevenoaks is a smaller commuter town in South East with a population of around 32,453.
+Sevenoaks is a smaller area in South East with a population of around 32,453.
 The area has a community feel with local shops, cafes, and green spaces contributing to quality of life.

 Who lives in Sevenoaks?
 The area attracts a mix of young professionals, growing families, and long-term residents.
 The property market is accessible to those with reasonable deposits or equity from previous homes.